syzer/distributed-game-of-life/README.md

 `npm start`
 and wait till 10 workers will do the job

-change first line of `index.js` to use 2 workers and observe that it takes twice more time to calculate the world
+change first line of `index.js` to use 2 or even 10 workers/threads,
+and observe how much time to calculate whole game changes.

 ##Benchmark of calculations
 of game of life

 ```
 10 workes
-vs 100times x 2xrecalculate x 100xpartsOfWolrd
+vs 100times x 2x recalculate x 100xpartsOfWolrd
 1: 6617ms
 1: 5957ms
 1: 5870ms